Proto-metabolism: Formose reaction

 Discovered in 1861 by Aleksandr Butlerov, the formose reaction is a set of two reactions converting formaldehyde (CH_{2}O) to a mixture of simple sugars.
 Formaldehyde is an intermediate in the oxidation of simple carbon molecules (e.g. methane) and was likely present in early Earth's atmosphere.
 The first reaction is the slow conversion of formaldehyde (C1 carbon) to glycolaldehyde (C2 carbon) and occurs through an unknown mechanism.
 The second reaction is the faster and autocatalytic formation of higher weight aldoses and ketoses.
 The kinetics of the formose reaction are often described as autocatalytic, as the alkaline reaction uses lowest molecular weight sugars as feedstocks or input molecules into the reaction.
 Self-organized autocatalytic networks, like the formose reaction, would allow for adaptation to changing prebiotic environmental conditions.
 As a proof-of-concept, Robinson and colleagues demonstrated how changing environmental conditions and catalyst availability can impact the resultant sugar products.

 In the past, many researchers have suggested the importance of this reaction for abiogenesis and the origins of metabolism because it can lead to ribose.
 Ribose is a building block of RNA and an important precursor in proto-metabolism.
 However, there are limitations for the formose reaction to be the chemical origin of sugars including the low chemoselectivity for ribose and high complexity of the final reaction mixture.
-In addition, a direct joining together of ribose, a nucleobase, and phosphate to make a ribonucleotide (the building block of RNA) is not currently chemically feasible.
+In addition, a direct joining of ribose, a nucleobase, and phosphate to make a ribonucleotide (the building block of RNA) is not currently chemically feasible.
 Alternative prebiotic mechanisms have been proposed including cyanosulfidic prebiotic chemistries.

 HCN oligomerization

 On Earth, hydrogen cyanide (HCN) is made in volcanos, lightning, and reducing atmospheres like the Miller-Urey experiment.
 On the Hadean Earth, large impactor events and active hydrothermal processes likely contributed to widespread metal production and metal-based proto-metabolism.
 Hydrogen cyanide has also been detected in meteorites and atmospheres in the outer solar system.

 HCN-derived polymers are the oligomer or hydrolysis products of HCN.
 These polymers can be synthesized from HCN or cyanide salts often in alkaline conditions, but they have been observed in a wide range of experimental conditions.
-HCN readily reacts with itself to produce many HCN polymers and biologically-relevant compounds like nucleobases, amino acids, and carboxylic acids.
+HCN readily reacts with itself to produce many HCN polymers and biologically relevant compounds like nucleobases, amino acids, and carboxylic acids.
 The diversity of products could point to a plausible proto-metabolic network of HCN oligomerization reactions.
-Although, some groups point to low HCN concentrations in early Earth and low chemioselectivity of key biologically-relevant products, similar to the formose reaction.
+Although, some groups point to low HCN concentrations in early Earth and low chemioselectivity of key biologically relevant products, similar to the formose reaction.
 Others have shown that abundant HCN is produced after large impacts and that high specificity and yield can be achieved.